mbernardi1961/kermit/README.md

 As Frank da Cruz says on the C-Kermit 10.0 Beta-Test Builds 2021-24 page; I provided a large percentage of the recent x86_64 Linux, BSD &amp; Solaris builds in VirtualBox and most the of the ARM builds using a Raspberry Pi 4.
 C-Kermit 10 Beta 11 was released on 8 August 2024 and has bee built sucessfully for 175 systems; including various BSD, Linux, & Solaris systems.
 With gcc, clang and ssl.

+C-Kermit is available via github at [ckermit](https://github.com/KermitProject/ckermit), and the customised Windows version can be fount at [ckwin](https://github.com/davidrg/ckwin).

 It was particularly interesting building under the BSD and Solaris flavours, as I hadn't used either of these systems before.

 There are a few systems that SHOULD compile C-Kermit, but haven't been built for decades!
 These include the following: Coherent 4.2, BeOS 4.5 (Haiku), OpenStep 4.2 &amp; Plan9, I haven't managed to get C-Kermit on any of these working yet.